The Gobbins: The Gobbins today

-In 2011, after years of work, Larne Borough Council announced a plan to reopen The Gobbins.
+In 2011, after years of work, Larne Borough Council announced a plan to reopen The Gobbins cliff path.
 A series of 15 new bridges and six new gallery structures (which hug the side of the cliff) were constructed and installed during 2014–15.
 The reimagined path includes an iconic new Tubular Bridge.
 Weighing over 5.4 tonnes, it was craned into position on 22 October 2014.

-Visitors can once again enjoy the 22 m tunnel, including a section which runs below sea-level.
+Visitors can once again use the 22 m tunnel, including a section which runs below sea-level.
 Four of the new bridges are over 30 metres in length.
 The project has also improved on Wise’s original work with a new cliff-top path, which offers views stretching as far as Ailsa Craig in Scotland, and a cantilevered platform and staircase providing viewing points over the first bridges to the north and Belfast Lough to the South.

 The project cost £7.5 million with just under half of the funding coming through the European Union's Interreg IVA Programme, managed by the Special EU Programmes Body (SEUPB) and administered by the North East Partnership.
 Larne Borough Council provided £4 million support with further funding of £200,000 from Ulster Garden Villages Limited.

 Tourism NI has contributed funding towards the cliff-top path, and a platform and staircase were funded by the North East Region Rural Development Programme.
 The Gobbins project is part of a cross-border project which also includes the enhancement of another tourist destination based in Sliabh Liag, County Donegal.

+However, the path has very often been closed for a variety of reasons including planned works, rockfalls, storm damage, inspections.
+As of 2025 it had been closed for 46% of the time since 2015.